The recent headlines confirm it: Facebook is a juggernaut of a company.

 You probably have a personal Facebook page yourself.
 I do, of course.

-Since I moved to Costa Rica earlier this year, it’s been a great way to keep in touch with friends back home – and feel, at least a little bit, that I’m still part of the group.
-And I know our family back home has appreciated being able to keep up to date on what my wife, son, and I are doing down here.
+It’s a great way to keep in touch with friends from school – and feel, at least a little bit, that I’m still part of the group.
+And I know my in-laws in the UK have appreciated being able to keep up to date on what my wife, daughters, and I are up to.

 I also manage Facebook pages for several clients – online businesses that have realized that being “social” attracts prospects and keeps customers engaged.